Protein structure and function

 What are some of the proteins which make up the proteome?

-Can you list any more kinds of proteins?
+Can you name some kinds of proteins?
 What are their roles?

 Just make a note to come back when you do, and check that you can now answer the questions!

-• Amino acids are comprised of a central carbon, a variable group, a carboxylic acid group and a amine group
+- Amino acids are comprised of a central carbon (and hydrogen), a variable group, a carboxylic acid group and an amino group